Lydia Cargeeg, Psychologist

 At Walky Talky, we view assessments as more than just a series of tests.
 They are a way to deeply understand how your child’s brain is wired—their brilliance, their challenges, and how they experience the world.

 A formal assessment provides a "roadmap."
-It helps parents, teachers, and therapists understand what support what your child needs to thrive.
+It helps parents, teachers, and therapists understand what support is needed to her your child thrive.

 Paediatric Assessment Services